Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ### Reasons that speak against adoption

 - The implementation contains significant amounts of new `unsafe` code.
 Despite extensive testing, fuzzing, partial model checking and code review, it's possible that users could encounter novel UB in their programs.
-- On machines without multi-threading capabilities and or lacking free multi-threading resources, debug builds can suffer a small compile-time regression.
+- On machines without multi-threading capabilities and/or lacking free multi-threading resources, debug builds can suffer a small compile-time regression.

 ### Reasons that speak for adoption